caml-pkcs11/caml-crush/doc/SERVER-CONF.md

 The algorithm parameter accepts GnuTLS cipher list, the default only allows TLS 1.2 and modern PFS-enabled suites.
 The dh\_params can be configured to enable DHE suites.
 Also, parameters can be generated at startup but note that it will slow down startup.

-Please note that Caml Crush does not yet support TLS client authentication when using OCamlnet 4.

 ### Server SSL/TLS configuration for older releases
 The SSL/TLS support can be turned on with the following configuration directives: